Alison Pill: 2015–present

-From 2012 until its ending in 2014, she appeared in Aaron Sorkin's HBO series The Newsroom as Maggie Jordan.
-Pill appeared in Cooties starring Elijah Wood.
-In Zoom, Pill played Emma, an aspiring comic book artist.
-She had a part in Hail, Caesar! as Eddie Mannix's wife.
+She acted in the Coen Brothers comedy Hail, Caesar!
+(2015) playing Eddie Mannix's wife.
 Pill starred in Goon: Last of the Enforcers as Eva Glatt, Glatt's love interest in first movie Goon, now married to Glatt.
 Pill was part of the cast of The Family as Willa Warren.
 In 2016, Pill co-starred with Jessica Chastain in the EuropaCorp thriller Miss Sloane.
 In 2017, she joined American Horror Story: Cult, starring as Ivy Mayfair-Richards, one of the main characters of the storyline.
 In 2018 she played former Vice President Dick Cheney's daughter Mary in the Oscar-nominated film Vice.
+That same year she acted in the Broadway revival of the Edward Albee memory play Three Tall Women acting alongside Glenda Jackson and Laurie Metcalf.